-We have been raising public and institutional awareness in a variety of ways, presenting our work to audiences including students, teachers, and fishing communities in Italy, Greece and other nations.
+We have been raising public and institutional awareness in a variety of ways, presenting our work to audiences including students, teachers and fishing communities.

 We involved people from around the world in dolphin research programmes, letting them know about cetacean research methods and ways of contributing to marine conservation.

 Through marine biology field courses, internships and research assistantships, we hosted a number of students and young scientists at our field stations, training and encouraging them to conduct conservation-oriented studies with a focus on marine mammals.
 In addition, we provided thesis supervision in collaboration with several Universities in Italy and abroad.

 Capacity building and education activities have included cetacean conservation workshops, seminars and marine biology courses organized in collaboration with Texas A&M University and OceanCare.